-If your renting a boat, there will most likely be life jackets for everyone.
-Always double check though!
+If you’re renting a boat, there will most likely be life jackets for everyone.
+Always double-check, though!
 If you’ll be kayaking, canoeing, or bringing your own boat, make sure to have enough life jackets.

-A waterproof bag that can come with you on your kayak or worn around your neck is perfect for holding valuables like your wallet and phone.
-We use the Earth-Pak bags, and it’s always kept everything dry!
+A waterproof bag that can come with you on your kayak or can be worn around your neck is perfect for holding valuables like your wallet and phone.
+We use Earth-Pak bags, and it’s always kept everything dry.
 I also like that it comes with a waterproof phone case.

 If you want something smaller than a beach tent, you can’t go wrong with a big beach umbrella.
 We like the Sport-Brella because it has vented sides and side flaps for extra protection.
 Check here for reviews and prices.